 In addition, the timing of the Petitioner's investment further calls into question whether his funds were at risk.
-While the record does not confirm when the other two EB5 investors transferred their funds, the Petitioner did not invest until December 19, 2013, over a year after the company executed the lease3 and began paying utilities.4 The Business Plan confirms that the NCE had already undertaken significant actions by that time.5 The record does not contain the invoices or receipts for the leasehold improvements and furniture and fixtures that would establish the timing and amount of those costs.
-The Petitioner has not shown how the funds he invested after costs were incurred and paid are at risk for the purpose of satisfying those expenditures.
+While the record does not confirm when the other two EB-5 investors transferred their funds, the Petitioner did not invest until August 2, 2013, approximately six months after the company executed the lease3 and began paying utilities.4 The record does not contain the invoices or receipts for the leasehold improvements and furniture and fixtures that would establish the timing and amount of those costs.
+The Petitioner has not shown how the funds he invested after costs were incurred and paid are at-risk for the purpose of satisfying those expenditures.

-In summary, the Petitioner did not account for the expenditures for almost half of the \$3,000,000 investment by him and his two fellow EB5 investors.
-Also, he invested after a substantial amount of the identified costs were incurred, and did not offer invoices or receipts confirming the projected leasehold, furniture, and equipment costs.
-For these reasons, the Petitioner has not documented that the full amount of his December 19, 2013, investment is at risk.
+In summary, the Petitioner did not account for the expenditures for almost half of the \$3,000,000 investment by him and his two fellow EB-5 investors.5 Also, he invested after a substantial amount of the identified costs were incurred, and did not offer invoices or receipts confirming the projected leasehold, furniture, and equipment costs and timing.
+For these reasons, the Petitioner has not documented that the full amount of his August 2, 2013, investment is at risk.